lukensmall/pkg_ping/README.md

 If you don't trust the array, you can run it with the -g flag and it will print out another hard-coded mirror source code section generated from openbsd.org domain mirrors from the OpenBSD project.
 I designed this feature for you to substitute my generated code section.

-Compiler optimizations for speed is not worth the extra second of compile time.
+Compiler optimizations for speed is probably not worth the extra second of compile time.
 Waiting for ftp calls and dns queries will take up the vast majority of the run-time; everything else happens in the blink of an eye.

 pledge() is updated throughout.
 Because of how unveil() is designed, unveil() limits are created up front and